seedboxer/Adguard-Docker-Stack-with-Unbound-Redis-DNS-Proxy-PowerDNS.-/README.md

 This stack enables a **private, fast, and resilient** DNS infrastructure in minutes.
 **Unbound** acts as the primary resolver, with **Redis** handling caching, while **PowerDNS** and **DNSCrypt-Proxy** provide high-performance encrypted failover support. (fixed IPs allocated within compose, add these to adguard as primary or failover, as your prefer)
 Additional upstreams can be configured directly within AdGuard, tweak and change as you like.

+## 🖥️ Easy Setup

+**Adguard**: Turn off all caching.
+Enter DNS upstream/ Bootstrap / Fallback and Private DNS server. (use internal or external as per preference)
+**Unbound**:  Edit Config/forward-records.conf and config/cachedb.conf making sure its up to date.
+**PowerDNS**: Edit recursor.yml or if you prefer use the conf.
+**DNSCrypt-Proxy**: Edit /conf/dnscrypt-proxy.toml

 ## 🔗 Related Projects & Configuration